• Skip to primary navigation

 • Bake for another 25 to 30 minutes until the custard is set.

-• Broil on low for three to five minutes until slightly browned around the edges; watch it closely, so it doesn't burn.
+• Broil on low for 3 to 5 minutes until slightly browned around the edges; watch it closely, so it doesn't burn.
 Let it cool.

 Video